michael-bruneau/michael-bruneau/README.md

 ![Github profile](https://github.com/michael-bruneau/michael-bruneau/assets/144264158/7f26f360-9aad-42a8-a29d-c2e6656a4b22)

-###  I'm motivated and ambitious to succeed as a student in high school.
-I'm eager to learn as much as I can in programming software and hardware to work as a computer engineer.
+###  I am motivated and ambitious to succeed as a high school student.
+I am eager to learn as much as I can about programming software and hardware to pursue a career as a computer engineer.

 skills

-- basic Typescript code
+- Basic Typescript code

-- basic Python code
+- Python code

-my grade 10 work robotics
+My grade 10 work robotics

 https://github.com/MTHS-TEJ2O-1-2023/TEJ2O-Unit-2-10-michael-bruneau